 I am quite sure I was eight years old at the time…

 My mom had signed me up for cartooning classes.
 Rightfully so, I found myself doodling in school instead of taking notes.
-She always pushed me towards some direction, piano, writing, karate, and so forth.
-If I had shown the most remote interest in any category, my mom launched into action; searching for a way to convert the love I had for my hobbies into a credible talent.
+She always pushed me into trying as much as possible.
+My childhood included piano, swimming, and karate lessons.
+If I had shown the most remote interest in any category, my mom launched into action; searching for a way to convert the love I had for a hobby into a talent.

 Bart Simpson Helped